knatnaela/yagoutpay-sdk/typescript/packages/demo/README.md

 1) Enter amount and order number (defaults provided)
 2) Click “Build Payload” to generate and preview values
 3) Click “Pay Now” to post to the UAT gateway

+Payment Links:
+- Open the Payment Link tab
+- Enter amount/product (others optional)
+- Click “Generate Dynamic Link” or “Generate Static Link”
+- The response panel shows raw and decrypted output; look for `PaymentLink` and `LinkId` in decrypted data for dynamic

 ### Security notes
 - Encryption key stays on the server; never expose or log it